-- 1. Certificates of at least 30 credit hours except for post baccalaureate certificates; - 2.
-Certificates of at least 9 and less than 30 credit hours that provide preparation necessary to take state, national and/or industry recognized certification or licensing examinations (all other certificates of less than 30 credit hours, including post baccalaureate certificates, do not require AAC approval); - 3.
+- 1. Undergraduate certificates of at least 30 credit hours; - 2.
+Certificates of fewer than 30 credit hours that provide preparation necessary to take state, national and/or industry recognized certification or licensing examinations or are endorsed by employers or industry associations; - 3.
 Study abroad programs; - 4.
-Name change to a degree, major or primary field of study that is cosmetic in nature and does not result in a change in curriculum; and - 5.
-Name change to an organizational unit that is cosmetic in nature. - 6.
-Reactivation of a previously approved degree, major or primary field of study that was placed on hold (or deactivated) by the institution for less than five years since the effective date of the deactivation.
-The institution must provide appropriate written notice to the Board indicating the reactivation of the program.
-A deactivated program will be considered formally eliminated five years after the effective date of the deactivation.
+Name change to a degree, major or primary field of study that is cosmetic in nature and does not result in a change in curriculum; - 5.
+Name change to an organizational unit that is cosmetic in nature; and - 6.
+Reactivation of a previously approved degree, major or primary field of study that was placed on hold (deactivated) by the institution for less than five years since the effective date of the deactivation.
+The Vice Chancellor for Academic and Student Affairs will provide written notice to the Board of all approved reactivations.